Bira/octopus-carnival/_drafts/wir-mm-4e-treant.md

 vision, Forest Walk, and a **Wooden Body** trait that makes them take ongoing 5 fire damage (save ends) whenever an attack deals immediate fire damage to them.
 The trait only gets a name in the Monster Vault, but is also present in the MM versions.
+If the attack in question already does ongoing fire damage, I guess this trait doesn't stack with it.

-Treants fight using a combination of their great strength with primal magic that grants them a measure of control around their surroundings.
+Treants fight using a combination of their great strength with primal magic that grants them a measure of control over their surroundings.
 They're fairly smart at Int 14, and though grumpy and aggressive they're Unaligned.

 ### Bramblewood Treant (Monster Vault)